 United States Court of Appeals for the Fifth Circuit

 Stephanie Cook has extensive experience with a wide range of business negotiations and disputes, having successfully represented general contractors, banks, insurance companies, owners, developers, and individuals in complex commercial and construction litigation and bankruptcy for over twenty years.
 She began her career at Winstead P.C. and worked in the Austin and Houston offices, handling lender liability and workouts.
-She actively served in its leadership committee before moving back to Austin to work in a litigation boutique handling civil and appellate litigation in state and federal courts for insurers, national lending institutions, and construction clients.
+She served on its leadership committee before returning to Austin to work at a litigation boutique, handling civil and appellate matters in state and federal courts for insurers, national lending institutions, and construction clients.

 Stephanie has successfully negotiated contracts and resolved claims in excess of $1 billion in mission-critical and emerging technology work, including for national and regional Top 20 ENR contractors and leading industry practitioners.
 She has experience in mission-critical contracting, various project delivery methods, nuclear energy project delivery, project delays, and claim resolution.

-Stephanie has settled, tried, or appealed a broad range of commercial and construction cases in state and federal courts in Texas, from delay claims, fraud, construction defects, commercial leases, subcontractor and general contractor disputes, director and officer liability, to lender liability and partnership disputes.
-She continues to represent international and national lending institutions relating to workout, debt restructuring, asset protection, and defaults.
-Her knowledge of lending practices translates into her ability to assess and protect clients in financially distressed projects.
+Stephanie has settled, tried, or appealed a broad range of commercial and construction cases in state and federal courts in Texas, including delay claims, fraud, construction defects, commercial leases, subcontractor and general contractor disputes, director and officer liability, lender liability, and partnership disputes.
+She continues representing international and national lending institutions relating to workout, debt restructuring, asset protection, and defaults.
+Her knowledge of lending practices enables her to assess and protect clients in financially distressed projects.

-Her devotion to the construction industry includes representing the industry before the Texas Legislature on matters important to continued construction success in Texas.
+Her devotion to the construction industry includes representing it before the Texas Legislature on matters critical to its continued success in Texas.
 She is a member of the Associated General Contractors-Texas Building Branch, Legal Affairs Committee, which monitors developing law affecting the construction industry, and partners with experts in engineering and architecture to understand all aspects of construction, engineering, and design.
-Frequently, she speaks with professional associations on best practices and developing law to understand business risks within the construction industry.
-Her experience also earned her acceptance into the American Arbitration Association roster for complex commercial and construction litigation.
+Frequently, she speaks with professional associations about best practices and the development of law to understand business risks in the construction industry.
+Her experience also earned her a place on the American Arbitration Association roster for complex commercial and construction litigation.

 Education